-Using BUP’s to Monitor Press-Readiness
+Using the Bottoms-Up Press to Monitor Fatigue

 After a short period of consistent use then your ability to perform a BUP can be a good indicator of your overall readiness to train and ability to lift heavy on any given day.
 If you’re as loose as a noodle when performing the BUP then it might not be a good day to attempt some personal bests with your heavy presses.
 You might be under-recovered or overtrained.